 Community Service projects can not be connected with any forms of fundraising and/or solicitations.

 Documentation from the site supervisor or event organizer is required for all community service projects.
 Information required includes:

 - Description of work completed

 Each community service project must involve a minimum of three (3) work hours.

-It is in the best interest of the student organization to consult the Director of Center for Student Involvement or the organization’s advisor in reference to contract negotiations.
+It is in the best interest of the student organization to consult the Director of Student Life or the organization’s advisor in reference to contract negotiations.
 Let it be known that student organizations are not authorized to use Barry University’s name in the organization’s name.
 Student organizations are not authorized to represent the University, or to use Barry University’s name to enter into agreements, contracts or as leverage to gain goods or services.
 Student organizations should be referred to as: (Student Organization’s Name), a registered organization at Barry University.
 Barry University views student organizations as private affiliations and does not endorse the mission, goals or purpose of those organizations.

 With this in mind, student organizations should be fully aware of all liability issues surrounding a contract.
 Many contracts include riders, lists of requirements that must be met prior to an event beginning.
 Some of the typical requirements include: dressing room, refreshments, transportation, specified stage size, appropriate lighting, lodging arrangements, etc. Be sure to read the rider and note all requirements.
-If you have any questions regarding contracts, please contact the Office of Center for Student Involvement for assistance.
+If you have any questions regarding contracts, please contact the Office of Student Life for assistance.